2025 Northern Ireland Open: Round three (last 16)

 Shaun Murphy (right; pictured in 2025), recent winner of the 2025 British Open, lost to Northern Irish player Jordan Brown.

 Allen made a century of 137 in the opening frame against Hill.
 Hill won the second, but Allen took three in a row to win 4–1 and reach the 70th ranking quarter-final of his career.
-Having won the third frame after a safety battle on the last red, Allen said afterwards: "[Hill] could have gone 2–1 up.
+Having won the third frame after a battle on the last red, Allen said afterwards: "[Hill] could have gone 2–1 up.
 I pinched that frame and that turned the match."
-Trump made breaks of 132, 95, and 83 as he beat Gary Wilson 4–1 to reach his 104th ranking quarter-final and his first of the season.
-On the 31st anniversary of his first ranking title, Higgins made four half-century breaks as he defeated Si Jiahui 4–1 to reach his 153rd ranking quarter-final.
+Trump made breaks of 132, 95, and 83 as he beat Gary Wilson 4–1 to reach his 104th ranking quarter-final, his first of the season.
+On the 31st anniversary of his first ranking title win, Higgins made four half-century breaks as he defeated Si Jiahui 4–1 to reach his 153rd ranking quarter-final.
 "You need a good all-round game against Si because he's such a dangerous player," said Higgins afterwards.
 "I had a few bits of luck during the game which helps in a best of seven."
 Tom Ford progressed with a 4–2 victory over Yuan.
 Zhou received a walkover to the quarter-finals after Carter withdrew for personal reasons.

-Facing Murphy, Brown won the first three frames with breaks including 70 and 61, but Murphy won the next two with breaks of 55 and 135.
+Facing Murphy, Brown won the first three frames with breaks including 70 and 61, but Murphy secured the next two with breaks of 55 and 135.
 Brown took the sixth frame on the colours to win 4–2 and secure his fourth appearance in a ranking quarter-final.
 "I am over the moon," said Brown afterwards.
 "I was so solid to 3–0, then I made a couple of mistakes and [Murphy] played well.
 So at 3–2 I was under it.
 I stayed patient and disciplined and waited for a chance."
-Kyren Wilson produced breaks of 63, 75, 77, and 53 as he defeated He Guoqiang 4–2.
+Kyren Wilson produced breaks of 63, 75, 77, and 53 as he defeated He 4–2.
 "I was solid when I needed to be and scored heavily," said Wilson.
-Lisowski lost two of the first three frames against Un-Nooh, but recovered to win three in a row, making breaks including 94 and 76, for a 4–2 win.
+Lisowski lost two of the first three frames against Un-Nooh, but recovered to win three in a row, making breaks including 94 and 76 as he completed a 4–2 win.
 It was the first time Lisowski had reached a ranking quarter-final since the 2025 Welsh Open eight months earlier.